akshaybabloo/Ruby-on-rails-4-notes/README.md

 Page Load (1.5ms)  SELECT  `pages`.* FROM `pages` WHERE `pages`.`subject_id` = 1 LIMIT 1
 => nil
 ```
-You will not get an error, but look at the sql it has generated.
+You will not get an error but look at the SQL it has generated.

-Now lets add some data to `pages` table by typing
+Now let's add some data to `pages` table by typing

 ```Ruby
 first_page = Page.new(:name => 'first_name', :permalink => 'first', :position => 1)